maleckibartosz/Portfolio/README.md

 ## Education

-The John Paul II Catholic University of Lublin
- * Master of Law
+The John Paul II Catholic University of Lublin, Master of Law

 ## Tools